aimeos/aimeos-docs/src/infrastructure/view-helpers.md

 <?= $this->formparam( ['name', ''] ) ?> // as name[]=value
 ```

-If you forget to use the *formparam()* view helper, you component or subpart won't work in all frameworks or applications!
+If you forget to use the *formparam()* view helper, your component or subpart won't work in all frameworks or applications!

 # imageset

-Creates a string for the srcset attribute of image tags (`<image srcset="...">`) depending on the list of passed image width and URLs which are used for reponsive images.
+Creates a string for the srcset attribute of image tags (`<image srcset="...">`) depending on the list of passed image widths and URLs used for responsive images.

 ```php
 <?= $this->imageset( [100 => '/path/to/100width.jpg', 300 => '/path/to/300width.jpg'] ) ?>